 - 1. Document EVERYTHING!! - 2.
+The Engineering Notebook must be divided into multiple sections, including:

-Engineering Notebooks should be organized enough to have an outsider understand your team and your journey. - 3.
-Written entries should be in permanent ink not pencil. - 4.
-Start your notebook by introducing each team member and mentor with a brief biography of their name, age (or school year), interests, and reasons for joining your FTC team.
+- a.
+An Engineering Section that includes your robot design processes (required) - b.
+A Team Section that includes information about your team, your outreach activities (required) - c.
+Your business plan, strategic plan or sustainability plan (not required) - 3.
+Your Team Number and Team Name must appear on the outside of the Engineering Notebook.
+Engineering Notebooks will not be considered without this information. - 4.
+Attach a "summary page" to the front cover of your Engineering notebook.
+Your summary should give the Judges an overview of the highlights of your season.
+Your summary page should also include your team number and point the Judges to the pages in your Engineering Notebook that you would most like the Judges to consider. - 5.
+Engineering Notebooks should be organized enough that an outsider can understand your team and your journey. - 6.
+Written entries should be in permanent ink not pencil. - 7.
+Start the Team Section of your notebook by introducing each team member and mentor with a brief biography of their name, age (or school year), interests, and reasons for joining your FTC team. - 8.
+Start a fresh page in the Engineering Section at every meeting.

-Tip: Pictures along with the bios would serve as a great visual for the judges to get to know each member of your team.

-- 5. Start a fresh page at every meeting.
 The date, and start/stop times should be recorded when starting a new page.
 Each day should start with two columns: - a.
-Task Column What is your team doing and discovering?

-- b.
-Reflections Column Where your team records thoughts on what is happening and any questions that need to be answered. - 6.
-Entries should be made by every team member, initialed, and dated. - All designs and changes to your robot should be recorded directly into your notebook.
+Task Column What is your team doing and discovering? - b.
+Reflections Column Where your team records thoughts on what is happening and any questions that need to be answered. - 9.
+Entries should be made by every team member, initialed and dated. - 10.
+All designs and changes to your robot should be recorded directly into the Engineering Section of your notebook.
 The inclusion of all details and sketches are preferable.
-Notes and calculations should be done in your notebook, NOT on loose paper.

-Tip: A judging panel is always interested to see a unique design or playing strategy.
-On the other hand, a design without the substance to support its reasoning is not viewed as highly.

-- 8. In the case of an error, draw a single line through the incorrect data.
+Notes and calculations should be done in your notebook, NOT on loose paper. - 11.
+In the case of an error, draw a single line through the incorrect data.
 Do NOT erase or use correction fluid.
-All corrections should be initialed and dated. - 9.
+All corrections should be initialed and dated. - 12.
 Use both sides of a page.
-Never leave any white space: "X" out or crosshatch all unused space, and initial and date. - 10.
+Never leave any white space: "X" out or crosshatch all unused space, and initial and date. - 13.
 To insert pictures or outside information into your notebook, tape the picture into your notebook and outline with permanent ink, to note that it was there in case it falls out.
-Put the corresponding page number on that inserted page.

-Tip: Pictures or sketches of your robot designs are recommended as part of a thorough documentation.

-11. Insert a copy of your robot's Bill of Materials (BOM) as part of your Engineering Notebook as required by rules in the annual Game Manual.
+Put the corresponding page number on that inserted page. - 14.
+Insert a copy of your robot's Bill of Materials (BOM) as part of your Engineering Notebook as required by rules in the annual Game Manual. - 15.
+The Team Section of the Engineering Notebook is also a good place to discuss and show team activities that are done throughout the team's season.

-Tip: Bring a second copy of the BOM for robot hardware inspection.

-- 12. The Engineering Notebook is also a good place to discuss and show team activities that are done throughout the team's season.
-These activities can be placed in a separate section of the Engineering Notebook or chronologically within the design pages. - 13.
-Include your team number inside your engineering notebook and on the cover so it is clear who to return it to after the judges have seen it.

-3.5 Judges' Tips
+4.5 Judges' Tips

-- 1. Every notebook is a work in progress, forever changing and developing.
+Every notebook is a work in progress, forever changing and developing.
 Judges do not want to see a "final" copy notebook if yours is handwritten; they want the real thing complete with misspellings, stains, worn edges and wrinkled pages.
-Just remember to keep it real! - 2.
-When turning notebooks into the judges at your event, place sticky tabs at the top of the page on your top 6-12 best moments as a team.
-Judges will use these pages as their preliminary review of your notebook. - 3.
-Customize your Engineering Notebook to reflect your team's personality.
-At the end of the season, this notebook will be a great piece of memorabilia for your team.
+Just remember to keep it real!